AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 The provided Mock Competition API (scantron) will serve the swagger UI at `/swagger/index.html`.
 The spec is served at `/swagger/doc.json`
 Competitors may find it useful to do something similar for their CRS.

 Most webserver frameworks will have a package that can be used to help serve the UI.
-If this is not possible or you do not wish to use a 3rd party package, the source can be downloaded from [https://github.com/swagger-api/swagger-ui/releases](https://github.com/swagger-api/swagger-ui/releases).
+If this is not possible or you do not wish to use a third-party package, the source can be downloaded from [https://github.com/swagger-api/swagger-ui/releases](https://github.com/swagger-api/swagger-ui/releases).
-After unpacking the archive using tar or zip, the precompiled source can be found in the `dist` directory.
+After unpacking the archive using tar or ZIP, the precompiled source can be found in the `dist` directory.

 If you do not wish to integrate the UI directly into the CRS system it is still possible to use for development.

 - Using the same method described above, download and unpack the release.
 - Place any number of swagger specs inside the `swagger-ui/dist` folder.
 - Start a basic webserver from the `swagger-ui/dist` folder.
-For example the built in Python 3 webserver:
+For example the built-in Python 3 webserver:

 ```bash
 # PWD: swagger-ui/dist